 I had never experienced a real snow storm, just a few flurries while I lived in Prague.
-Here it falls like a confetti machine on midnight on New Year’s Eve, only colder.
+Here it falls like a confetti on New Year’s Eve, only colder.
 I stick out my tongue hoping a snowflake lands on my tongue; my thirst is instantly quenched by these heavenly waters.

 I comment about the blizzard outside to some locals.
 They laugh.
 “Blizzard?” they question me, “Have you never been in snow before?”